zorbathut/stepaway/README.md

 Does not require a new save game - this can be transparently added and removed from any savegame you already have.
 Note that adding it will not automatically change settings globally (but there's a button for that) and that removing it from a game will delete your default medicine preferences; you'll have to reset them if you choose to re-add the mod.

+-- If you like this, toss me a buck or two on Patreon: https://www.patreon.com/ZorbaTHut --

 -- Visit https://ludeon.com/forums/index.php?topic=26623.msg269335#msg269335 for more info and other mods --